emresr/pollyush/README.md

 Polly is a poll app built with React.

 - Create a poll
 - See results
 - Share
 - Analyze with charts

 ### Tech

-* [ReactJS] - HTML enhanced for web apps!
+- [ReactJS] - HTML enhanced for web apps!
-* Firebase
+- Firebase

 ### Installation

 requires [Node.js](https://nodejs.org/) v4+ to run.

 Install the dependencies and devDependencies and start the server.

 $ add your firebase config to firebase.js
 $ cd client
 $ npm install
 $ npm start

 For production environments...

 # In the Future

 - Dark Theme
 - IP chekcer
 - Multiple Answer
 - Random URL
 - Private Poll
 - Double,Triple points

+- Scroll

 - Countdown
 - Add Image to Poll